dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 ### Authenticating with JWTs

 We now have everything set up to use JWTs in our authentication process.
 We'll first take a look at the `JWTLoginFilter` class.
 This class will intercept `POST` requests on the `/login` path and attempt to authenticate the user.
 When the user is successfully authenticated, it will return a JWT in the `Authorization` header of the response.
-Let's create this class, under the `./src/main/java/com/example/security/JWTLoginFilter.java` file, with the following content:
+Let's create this class, under the `com.example.security` package, with the following content:

 ```java
 package com.example.security;